 Frequently Asked Questions

-Who is part of the ARC team?
+Who is the lead for the ARC project?

 The Nominated Principle Investigator of ARC is Dr. Simone Dahrouge.